Rosalie Soubère: First trial

+Soubère was arrested on March 23 in Saint-Denis along with Béala.
+She refused to answer questions and denied all the facts.
+Notably, according to historians Dominique Petit and CEP, during this first arrest, she was confronted with Clotilde Mabillon, one of the primary members of the conspiracy and likely the person who had actually carried the dynamite.
+During this confrontation, the two agreed that Soubère would take upon herself the responsibility of having carried the bomb.
+This choice was reportedly motivated by the fact that Mabillon was then a mother of two children, whereas Soubère was not; she therefore chose to risk the death penalty in Mabillon's place.

-On the eve of her trial, 25 April 1892, anarchist militants from the Pieds-plats group, Théodule Meunier and Jean-Pierre François, carried out the Véry bombing, targeting Véry and killing him in the explosion.'
+On the eve of her trial, 25 April 1892, anarchist militants from the Pieds-plats group, Théodule Meunier and maybe Jean-Pierre François, carried out the Véry bombing, targeting Véry, a restaurateur who had called the police on Ravachol, killing him in the explosion.'
 She appeared with her four accomplices before the Court d'assises of Paris the following day.
 She was defended by a lawyer named maître Eugène Crémieux, and maintained her innocence by declaring that she had never been aware of what the pot she carried under her skirt during the Saint-Germain bombing contained.

-The prosecutor, Jules Quesnay de Beaurepaire, accused the three other participants but portrayed her as weak due to being a woman and under the influence of Jas-Béala.
-He concluded his closing statement by saying that, in his view, she:is a woman, she is weak.
-She was attached to one of the accused and fell under his influence through affection.
-There is doubt regarding her guilt, and she may benefit from it.
-As far as she is concerned, let the jury not hesitate to show mercy and to listen to their hearts.She was acquitted by the jury along with Béala, while Ravachol and Simon were found guilty but with mitigating circumstances.